Service Overview

 Can plastic be powder coated?

-Powder coating plastic has become accessible due to technological advancements, which have created new powders and resins that rely on ultraviolet (UV) light for curing.
-This assures that plastic pieces will not melt or distort.
+Powder coating plastic has become accessible in the manufacturing industry due to technological advancements.
+New industrial powders and resins have been created that rely on ultraviolet (UV) light for curing.
+This efficient application process assures that plastic parts will not melt or distort.

 Chrome Powder Coat

 The most reflective type of powder coat finish is a chrome powder coat.
-Powder coated chrome is durable and less costly than plated chrome and is available in many colors including a black chrome powder coat finish.
+Powder coated chrome is durable and more affordable than plated chrome.
+Chrome finishing of this kind is available in many colors beyond black chrome powder coat finish.

 Powder Coat Colors